dhaven/davidhaven-blog/content/posts/protonmail-e2e-encryption/index.md

 PGP to recover the message once he receives the email.

 While diving into the details of PGP goes beyond the scope of this post, one important concept used by PGP is the concept of **public key cryptography**.
-With public key cryptography you generate 2 keys where one is called the **public key** and can only be used to encrypt data and one is called **private key** (or secret key) and is used to decrypt the data encrypted by the public key.
+With public key cryptography you generate 2 keys: the **public key** which can only be used to encrypt data and the **private key** (or secret key) used to decrypt the data encrypted by the public key.

 ![Asymmetric cryptography](/posts/protonmail-e2e-encryption/images/asymmetric-encryption.png)

-In this scenario only the public key needs to be shared between parties that want to communicate.
+In this scenario, only the public key needs to be shared between parties that want to communicate.
 Amy will share her public key with Brian and Brian will share his public key with Amy.
-Furthermore the public key can only be used for encryption so even if it is intercepted by someone else this does not represent a risk because they will not be able to decrypt any message.
+Furthermore, the public key can only be used for encryption so even if it is intercepted by someone else this does not represent a risk because they will not be able to decrypt any message.